 1997-2003 2009-2012 2013 2015 2017 2019 FFF initiated three research projects to understand more about formation of NOX in Si/FeSi production.
 Models-Pilot testing PhD.
 Furnace Measurments- benchmark- data models-de- sign Presentation at Infacon XIII.
 Technology implemented at Elkem Salten.
 A reduction of more than 40%.
 The Elkem Innovation Award in 2017.
 Implemented on all three furnaces at Elkem Salten and Elkem Bremanger.
-Reduced NOx emissions by 50%.
-Supported by the NOx-fund.
+Reduced NOx emission by 50%.
+Support from NOx fondet.